Skip to content

 Training an FNO on Burgers' equation in 1D

-Note: This tutorial requires users to have h5py, optax, matplotlib installed.
+Note: This tutorial requires users to have datasets, optax, matplotlib installed.

 Problem statement